djeidy/codex/docs/web-ui-executive-summary.md

-# OpenAI Codex Web UI - Executive Summary
+# MTR Web UI - Executive Summary

 ## Project Overview

-This project adds a modern web-based user interface to the OpenAI Codex CLI tool, providing a ChatGPT-like experience with real-time progress visualization and interactive approval workflows.
+This project adds a modern web-based user interface to the MTR CLI tool, providing a ChatGPT-like experience with real-time progress visualization and interactive approval workflows.

 ## Deliverables